Paulo Pezzolano

 Paulo César Pezzolano Suárez (/es-419/; born 25 April 1983) is an Uruguayan football manager and former player who played as an attacking midfielder.
-He was most recently the head coach of EFL Championship club Watford.

 Playing career

 Pezzolano comes from the capital city of Montevideo and is a graduate of the local team Rentistas, were for the senior team he was involved in the age of 18.
 His team was relegated to the Second Division after a poor season in 2001.
 He spent the next two years, after which he returned with his team to the First División.

 In 2006, he moved to the Brazilian club Atlético Paranaense; but, after six months, he returned to his native country, signing an agreement with Defensor Sporting.
 In the 2006–07 season, he took a decisive role with his team to achieve third place in the league and to get to the quarter-finals of the 2007 Copa Libertadores.

 In July 2007, Pezzolano signed with Uruguayan giants Peñarol.
 Six months later, he joined Liverpool Montevideo, scoring a hat-trick in his debut against Central Español.
 In his first season (Clausura 2008) with the team, he was the top scorer of the tournament, scoring 12 goals in 14 games.
 A year later, in the Copa Sudamericana, they were knocked out in the first stage.

 In August 2009, Pezzolano went on loan to Spanish team Mallorca.
 He made his La Liga debut on September 19, 2009, meeting with the 4–0 win against Tenerife.
 Overall, in the 2009–2010 season, he played 12 matches in Mallorca, but only one in the starting eleven, as the team led by Gregorio Manzano took fifth place in the league table.

 Pezzolano was transferred to Chinese Super League side Hangzhou Greentown in January 2011.
 He made his Chinese Super League debut on 1 April 2011 against Nanchang Hengyuan, scoring one goal.

 In early January 2012, he joined Liga de Ascenso side Necaxa.

 In July 2012, he returned to his home city to play for the second time in his career with Liverpool Montevideo.
 In his first game upon his return, he scored a penalty against Universitario in the Copa Sudamericana.

 In February 2016, he joined Torque on a free transfer.
 He spent a season with them, before announcing his retirement on 23 November 2016, aged 33.